Search programs

 Through work-study programs, students are employed by their two-year college and are paid for their work.
 These jobs usually include positions in areas such as the library, campus bookstore, or student services.

 • Federal Work-Study Program: The U.S. Department of Education offers this program and provides part-time jobs for undergraduate students with financial needs.
 Positions are available on and off campus, and the pay rate is at least minimum wage.
-To be eligible students must complete the Free Application for Federal Student Aid (FAFSA).
+To be eligible, students must complete the FAFSA.

 • State Work-Study Programs: Many states offer their work-study programs for students attending colleges within the state.
 The programs may have specific eligibility criteria, such as residency or academic achievement.
 For example, the Massachusetts State Work-Study Program provides part-time jobs for veterans who are Massachusetts residents and have financial needs.